 Telephone: (319) 337-1270

 Fayetteville State University defines a "Transfer" as any student that has completed the requirements of the K-12 system and has continued their education at a two or four year college/university prior to the submission of an application to FSU.

-- All transfers under the age of 24 who have not obtained an Associates degree, are required to submit an official high school transcript, SAT/ACT scores, and official transcripts from each college/university attended.
-Applicants under the age of 24, who are missing one of the required high school units (MCR) - or have earned a GED, or have not taken the SAT/ACT must show the following coursework on their official college transcript: 30 Semester Hours.
+- All transfers under the age of 21 who have not obtained an associate degree, are required to submit an official high school transcript and official transcripts from each college/university attended.
+Applicants under the age of 21, who are missing one of the required high school units (MCR) - or have earned a GED must show the following coursework on their official college transcript: 24 Semester Hours.